 Note: This is based on the TCWS protocol 6.6 but has of version 1.2 has been refined to limit the need for data cleaning.
 However, please note that it is NOT yet complete.
-It needs to be revised to remove interstate highways.
+To use, the protocol needs to be revised to remove interstate highways.